THE FINAL EXPERIMENT (1995)

 This album brings with it some problems: first of all a rather ugly cover, then the fact of being in the middle of two giants (see below), not being a concept album and, finally, its exquisitely prog nature!

 The good Arjen this time chooses to focus on a reduced number of tracks (8 + intro in the remastered version) of medium-long duration and genuinely rock suggestions, dissatisfying the metal fringe and also the more "dreamy" one.
-And it's a real shame, because the record is really very good, the music slightly bizarre and more demanding but always suggestive and the songs are really good: I think of Abbey of Synn or Computer Eyes to name two, but the whole album absolutely deserves to be re-evaluated.
+And it's a real shame because the record is really very good, the music slightly bizarre and more demanding but always suggestive and the songs are really good: I think of Abbey of Synn or Computer Eyes to name two, but the whole album absolutely deserves to be re-evaluated.

 INTO THE ELECTRIC CASTLE (1998)

 Here begins the habit of creating concept albums spread over two CDs and in which each guest plays a character from the story.
-In this case we are faced with a bizarre and forced encounter between people of different eras and their journey towards the "electric castle".
+In this case, we are faced with a bizarre and forced encounter between people of different eras and their journey toward the "electric castle".
 The joust of illustrious guests begins, among which Fish (the first singer of Marillion) and Thiis Van Leer on flute undoubtedly stand out.
 Musically, Arjen enjoys giving a shot to the circle and one to the barrel, mixing rock and metal as in the debut and covering them with sci-fi suggestions: so aware of having created a capital work that he allows himself to put on the two longest songs, the wonderful "Isis And Osiris" and "Amazing Flight" as an opener.
-Also stands out the epic "Rainbow Bridge", the morbid "The Garden of Emotion", the short and intense "Valley of the Queen" and the evil "Castle Hall" and "The Two Gates" (what a chorus, folks).
+Also stands out the epic "Rainbow Bridge", the morbid "The Garden of Emotion", the short and intense "Valley of the Queen" the evil "Castle Hall" and "The Two Gates" (what a chorus, folks).
 Lots of tracks but very few fillers.

 UNIVERSAL MIGRATOR (2000)

 Arjen realizes that he has two very distinct fringes of fans and decides to satisfy both by releasing in the same year two single albums linked to a single concept, the first more linked to the rock dimension, the second decidedly more moved to the metal side.
-Then in 2004 the two works will be reprinted in a single format.
+Then in 2004, the two works will be reprinted in a single format.
 Given the number of topics to be treated, I think it is better to respect the original format and then treat them individually.
 And so:

 PART I DREAM SEQUENCER